EnesEfeTokta/VidSync-Backend/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![.NET Build](https://github.com/EnesEfeTokta/VidSync-Backend/actions/workflows/dotnet-ci.yml/badge.svg)](https://github.com/EnesEfeTokta/VidSync-Backend/actions/workflows/dotnet-ci.yml)

-**VidSync** is a real-time communication platform designed to provide seamless 1-on-1 video and audio calls directly in the browser.
-This repository contains the backend services powering the application, built with .NET 8, ASP.NET Core, and SignalR, following Clean Architecture principles.
+**VidSync** is a real-time communication platform designed for seamless 1-on-1 video/audio calls, chat, screen sharing, and more, directly in the browser.
+This repository contains the backend services powering the application, built with .NET, ASP.NET Core, and SignalR, following Clean Architecture principles.

 The backend is responsible for user authentication, room management, and signaling for WebRTC peer-to-peer connections.

+## 🌐 The VidSync Ecosystem

+VidSync is a modular project composed of multiple repositories working together:

+-   **➡️ VidSync-Backend (You are here):** The core API, real-time signaling server, and database logic.
+-   [**VidSync-Frontend**](https://github.com/EnesEfeTokta/VidSync-Frontend): The client-side application built with a modern web framework for users to interact with.
+-   [**VidSync-AI**](https://github.com/EnesEfeTokta/VidSync-AI): A separate service providing AI-powered features for the platform.

 ## ✨ Features (Roadmap)

--   **User Authentication:** Secure user registration and login using JWT.
+-   ✅ **User Authentication:** Secure user registration and login using JWT.
--   **Room Management:** Create and join private communication rooms.
+-   ✅ **Room Management:** Create and join private communication rooms.
--   **WebRTC Signaling:** Real-time signaling server using SignalR to facilitate peer connections.
+-   ✅ **WebRTC Signaling:** Real-time signaling server using SignalR to facilitate peer connections.
--   **1-on-1 Video/Audio Calls:** Direct, low-latency P2P media streams.
+-   🔄 **1-on-1 Video/Audio Calls:** Direct, low-latency P2P media streams.
--   **In-Room Chat:** Real-time text messaging during calls.
+-   🔄 **In-Room Chat:** Real-time text messaging during calls.
--   **Screen Sharing:** Share your screen with the other participant.
+-   🔄 **Screen Sharing:** Share your screen with the other participant.
+-   🔄 **Email Integration:** User verification and notification emails via SMTP.
+-   💡 **AI-Powered Features:** Integration with a dedicated AI service.
--   **Virtual Whiteboard:** Collaborate with a shared drawing canvas.
+-   💡 **Virtual Whiteboard:** Collaborate with a shared drawing canvas.

 ## 🏛️ Architecture